MattiaNegrelli/rag-assistant-like-nblm/README.md

-# Yuri RAG Workspace - Proprietary AI Assistant
+# Kraken RAG Workspace - Proprietary AI Assistant

 An Enterprise RAG (Retrieval-Augmented Generation) system built for **Mattia Negrelli** to analyze proprietary PDFs and product catalogs.
 This system allows clients to upload their knowledge base and chat with it using an AI assistant that cites its sources.